Early Years Training & Resources

 Getting it right for children with SEND in the Early Years is crucial – early identification and support can make a huge difference to children’s and families’ quality of life and longer-term outcomes. nasen is delighted to be able to offer a comprehensive range of Early Years SEND training and support packages, both for individual practitioners and settings, and to enable Local Authorities to develop their strategic work in this area.

 Due to the success of the recent Early Years project that was funded by the DfE nasen have now produced a range of silver & gold member only resources that can be used in addition to the free/bronze member resources.
 If you are not already a paying nasen member you join by registering online or upgrading by calling the office on 01827 311 500.
-If you are a current silver or gold member don't forget to renew by 31st December to minimise your risk of losing these benefits.

 Free Early Years resources